2qx/grpc-bchrpc-browser/README.md

 Alternative implementations of this project are built using the improbable-eng library here:

 - For the web: [grpc-bchrpc-web](https://github.com/simpleledgerinc/grpc-bchrpc-web)

-- Using a local gcash node from nodejs: [grpc-bchrpc-node](https://github.com/simpleledgerinc/grpc-bchrpc-node)
+- Using a local bchd node from nodejs: [grpc-bchrpc-node](https://github.com/simpleledgerinc/grpc-bchrpc-node)

 ## Scripts